-Melbourne is known for having one of the most culturally diverse culinary scenes in the world, but you already know that and so do we.
-What you may not know though, is where to find the cream of the crop when it comes to Indian food.
-There are takeaways and dine-in restaurants dotted all over, and we know you’ll argue that your local is one of the best Indian restaurants in Melbourne.
+Melbourne/Naarm is known for having one of the most culturally diverse culinary scenes in the world, but you already know that and so do we.
+What you may not know though, is where to find the cream of the crop when it comes to Indian food—enter Urban List.

 Elchi

-Inside the former Press Club venue, the renowned curry queen Manpreet Sekhon has established Elchi, a contemporary frontrunner as one of the best Indian restaurants in Melbourne.
+Inside the former Press Club venue in the heart of Melbourne, the renowned curry queen Manpreet Sekhon has established Elchi, a contemporary frontrunner as one of the best Indian restaurants in Melbourne.

 Inside the illustrious CBD diner of curved leather booths and striking gold ceiling lights is a collection of Sekhon's timeless Indian cuisine including the signature 24-Carat Gold Chicken Mussalam and the Kofta Korma which showcase both her master technique and proud heritage.